nickcarnevale/c-data-structures/hash-set/README.md

-# CSE 109 - Systems Software - Spring 2023

-# Program 3 - HashSet

-⏰ **Due Date: 4/10/2023 EOD**

-## Instructions

-**Read thoroughly before starting your project:**

-1. Fork this repository into your CSE109 project namespace.
-[Instructions](https://docs.gitlab.com/ee/workflow/forking_workflow.html#creating-a-fork)
-2. Clone your newly forked repository onto your development machine.
-[Instructions](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#clone-a-repository)
-3. As you are writing code you should commit patches along the way. *i.e.* don't just submit all your code in one big commit when you're all done.
-Commit your progress as you work.

-**💥IMPORTANT: You must commit frequently as you work on your project.
-As a general rule try to make at least one commit per function you implement.**

-4. When you've committed all of your work, there's nothing left to do to submit the assignment.

 ## Assignment

 In assignment you will implement a hash set data structure in C++.
 The core of the hashset is an array of linked list pointers.
 The type of the table is a `LinkedList**`.
 The first star indicates it's a pointer to an array, the second star indicates each array element holds a LinkedList pointer.
 The Hashset also holds its size, and the current load factor.
 The load factor will be recalculated on each insert.